pepopowitz/tdd-workshop/module-1/README.md

 ## Suggestions

 * If you get stuck on a test, use `console.log` to output values to help you identify the problem.
-You can use `console.log` from either your test code, or the function being tested, and it will show up in your Jest output.
+You can use `console.log` from your test code, or from the function being tested, and it will show up in your Jest output.

 ## Generation Rules